wragge/diy-trove-exhibition/readme.md

 With nothing more than Trove and a GitHub account you can create your own online exhibition in under five minutes!

+Before you get started you'll need to have some Trove lists ready to provide the content for your exhibition.
+[Trove lists](http://help.nla.gov.au/trove/using-trove/creating-contributing/lists) are just collections of items found on Trove -- they're easy to create, manage, and edit.

+You could create an exhibition with just one list, but it's probably better to divide your content between a number of lists.
+Each list is displayed as a 'topic' in the exhibition.

+Once you have your lists, just follow the quickstart instructions below!

 ## The quickstart version

 1. Get yourself a [GitHub](https://github.com) account (the free version is fine) and log in.